 Oyster mushrooms have a mild anise odor, meaning they smell a little sweet like licorice.

 Summer and fall, or winter as well in warmer areas.

-This page tells you how to identify Pleurotus ostreatus, the "true" oyster mushroom.
-However, there are other mushrooms in the Pleurotus genus that are referred to as oysters.
+This page tells you how to identify Pleurotus ostreatus, the common oyster mushroom.
+However, there are other mushrooms in the Pleurotus genus that are also referred to as oysters.
 A few examples are: